global-health-informatics-institute/eDIM-2.0/README.md

 ## Quick start — (Ruby 3.2.1 / Rails 7.0.8)

-These are steps for the upgraded environment you’ve migrated to.
+These are steps for the upgraded environment.

 1. Install Ruby (3.2.1) and Bundler:
    ```bash